Open-CMSIS-Pack/cmsis-toolbox/docs/YML-CBuild-Format.md

 ### `toolchains:`

 The `toolchains:` list of used compilers in the project.
-If no compiler is selected is lists the available compilers based on the [registered toolchains](installation.md#toolchain-registration) and available `misc:` - `for-compiler:` sections in the file [`cdefault.yml`](YML-Input-Format.md#cdefault).
+If no compiler is selected it lists the available compilers based on the [registered toolchains](installation.md#toolchain-registration) and available `misc:` - `for-compiler:` sections in the file [`cdefault.yml`](YML-Input-Format.md#cdefault).

 `toolchains:`                                                      | Content
 :------------------------------------------------------------------|:------------------------------------